StephanieRuthJones/docker-server-practice/README.md

 ## The Problem

-Let's say you're switching everything in your node codebase over to `import`/`export` syntax.
+Let's say you're switching everything in your node codebase from tboring old `require` over to `import`/`export` syntax.

 ```
 // Sooooo yesterday